 One last word: I really really wanted to implement a way to control each monitor separately when in multi-monitor mode, but my machine is acting up very badly with an external monitor enabled – it crashed and locked up Cinnamon and the entire machine merely for changing position of monitor 2, after completely screwing up the icons on the desktop – so I’m afraid such feature may have to wait for quite some time, if I ever get to fix or work around this issue.
 Sorry about that.

-Package can be downloaded from the Linux Mint forum board.
-Link here. (scroll down to last posts, newest versions are there)
+Package can be downloaded from the Linux Mint forum board or below.
+Forum link here.

 That’s it.
 Hopefully nothing bad will happen from using this applet, but either way remember: you’re on your own.